talos/govlab-static-site-comparison/nikola/posts/in-surprise-finding-data-found-to-be-not-very-useful.md

 In a surprising turn of events, a team of respected academics have released a report firmly concluding that data -- whether it be from governments, corporations, or non-profit foundations -- is not actually that useful.

+This is some additional content added via GH.